The 8th course is scheduled October 19-27, 2024

 • Cell wall: Structure, synthesis, and targets

-• Outer- and Inner-membrane barriers
+• Inner- and Outer-membrane barriers

-• Penicillin-binding proteins, beta-lactams, beta-lactamases and inhibitors
+• Beta-lactams, beta-lactamases and inhibitors

 • Glyco-lipopeptides